-Description 21% interest in TDF, the largest independent communication tower infrastructure business in France with 7,000 multi-purpose towers and active rooftop sites and 5,000 km of fibre backbone.
-Strategic Position Leading independent communication infrastructure operator in France with sites covering the entire French territory and is the preferred partner of mobile network operators given its scale.
-Capable of covering the French population with approximately 97% coverage in one of Europe's largest television markets and is the preferred provider for radio services in France with approximately 60% share of FM analogue radio frequencies.
-Regulatory Environment Pricing regulated for a small proportion of television sites (currently approximately 80) which are considered to be non-replicable given significant market power (approximately 30% of television broadcast revenues).
-Access prices for replicable television sites are subject to a price floor and cap established by the regulator.
-Growth Opportunities Size and scope of platform positions.
+• 21% interest in TDF, the largest independent communication tower in France with 7,000 multi-purpose towers and active rooftop sites at fibre backbone. -- --

+Strategic Position ٠ Leading independent communication infrastructure operator in France with sites covering the entire French territory and is the preferred partner of mobile network operators given its scale. ٠ Capable of covering the French population with approximately 97% coverage in one of Europe's largest television markets and is the preferred provider for radio services in France with approximately 60% share of FM analogue radio frequencies.
+Regulatory Environment Pricing regulated for a small proportion of television sites (currently approximately 80) which are considered to be nonreplicable given significant market power (approximately 30% of television broadcast revenues). • Access prices for replicable television sites are subject to a price floor and cap established by the regulator. additional assets to take advantage of favou Size and scope of platform positions.
 Brookfield Infrastructure to construct and acquire additional assets to take advantage of favourable market trends: technological evolution driving further site growth; network densification; and further site rollout associated with minimum coverage requirements.

-(f) Performance targets and key measures
+f.
+Performance targets and key measures